Scout24/deadcode4j/README.md

 ## Usage
 ### `deadcode4j-maven-plugin:find`
-Simply run `mvn de.is24.mavenplugins:deadcode4j-maven-plugin:find` in the project you want to analyze.
+Simply run `mvn de.is24.mavenplugins:deadcode4j-maven-plugin:find -Dmaven.test.skip=true` in the project you want to analyze.
 *deadcode4j* will trigger the _package phase_ to be executed for a project (and for all modules listed in a reactor project) before analyzing the output directories.
 The output will look something like this: